emailWould you like to receive Burncoose newsletters?

 Many gardeners get confused and, partly correctly, refer to their Shasta daisies as ‘Chrysanthemums’.
 Leucanthemum x superbum is, in fact, a vigorous hybrid between two species: L. lacustre and L. maximum.
 It is also known as Chrysanthemum maximum but the correct botanical name is now recognised as being Leucanthemum x superbum.

 These plants are amongst the most popular, long flowering and hardy of our border perennials and deservedly so.
 L. x superbum itself, as opposed to its named hybrids, readily naturalises itself into hedgerows and wild or woodland gardens where its daisy like flowers stand proud.
 You often see it naturalising along railway lines backing onto gardens, or motorway verges, or around allotments.
-Shasta daisies are also very tolerant of salt spray and hot dry conditions so you can frequently see it flourishing in seaside gardens.
+Shasta daisies are also very tolerant of salt spray and hot dry conditions so you can frequently also see it flourishing in seaside gardens.

 L. x superbum, and all its named hybrids, are robust and clump forming with lance shaped, toothed, glossy or fleshy green leaves.
 The flower heads start to appear in early summer and continue to be produced (especially if you remove the old dead ones) right into autumn.
 The flower stalks are around 2ft all and the white flower heads (single or double depending on the variety) have yellow or yellowish centres.
 In most varieties the flower heads are some 4in across when fully open.